The NDIS package offered by the NDIA is a useful one!

 Here are the essential eligibility criteria that the participants should meet to apply:

 Individuals who are eligible to access the fund must meet the following criteria:

 - Individuals under 65 are eligible to receive funding.

-- Participants must meet the disability NDIS requirements established by NDIA.
+- Participants must meet the disability requirements established by NDIA.